run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/mobile-and-field-service/configuration/server-configuration-app-android-ios.md

 Configuring web services
 ------------------------

-Configure CITSmart Web Services to access the functionality of the CITSmart Experience application.
+Configure 4biz Web Services to access the functionality of the 4biz Experience application.

-1. On CITSmart Experience Web, access the Web Services feature for the mobile (System > Settings > Mobile > Citsmart Mobile Web Service);
+1. On 4biz Experience Web, access the Web Services feature for the mobile (System > Settings > Mobile > 4biz Mobile Web Service);

-2. Click on the "Link Groups" tab and link the activity executing group to the CITSmart Experience Web Services.
+2. Click on the "Link Groups" tab and link the activity executing group to the 4biz Experience Web Services.

 !!!
 Abstract "RULE"

-    At the time the group is selected, it will be linked to all CITSmart Experience Web Services in an automated way.
+    At the time the group is selected, it will be linked to all 4biz Experience Web Services in an automated way.

 Installing globalsign intermediate certificate